tiffanyqi/calenTools/README.md

 - Make sure you have gradle installed (brew install gradle)
 - Make sure you have Java 1.7 (or higher) installed
 - Cd into the repo
-- $ gradle -q run!
+- $ gradle -q run
 	- The first time you run the program, it will open up a new window (or copy and paste the link given) so that you can either enter in your information

 ## Future additions: